NeriOliveira/NeriOliveira/README.md

 - 📫 You can contact me by LinkedIn or email (patrick.neri.oliveira@gmail)

-- 🌎 I love travel with my wife
+- 🌎 I love travel with my wife and spend a time with my family

 - 🎮 I like to play MMORPG